1977 Major League Baseball postseason: New York Yankees (AL) vs. Los Angeles Dodgers (NL)

-This was the ninth World Series meeting in the history of the Dodgers-Yankees rivalry.
+This was the ninth World Series meeting in the history of the Dodgers-Yankees rivalry, and the fourth New York–California matchup in the World Series (1962, 1963, 1973)..
+The Yankees and Dodgers last met in 1963, which the Dodgers won in a sweep.
 In this World Series between the two historic rivals, the Yankees defeated the Dodgers in six games to capture their first championship since 1962.

-The first two games were split between both teams - the Yankees prevailed in a 12-inning battle in Game 1, while the Dodgers convincingly took Game 2 off a five-hit complete game performance from starter Burt Hooton to even the series.
-When the series moved to Los Angeles, the Yankees took Game 3 off a complete game performance from Mike Torrez, and ace Ron Guidry pitched yet another complete game for the Yankees in Game 4 as they went up 3-1 in the series.
-In Game 5, the Dodgers, thanks to a complete game performance from Don Sutton, blew out the Yankees, 10-6, to send the series back to the Bronx.
-In Game 6, the Yankees prevailed by four runs, capped off by a solo home run from Reggie Jackson in the bottom of the eighth which sealed the title for New York.
+Game 1 was a long extra-inning grind that was won by the Yankees off a walk-off RBI single from Paul Blair in the bottom of the twelfth.
+Burt Hooton pitched a five-hit complete game as the Dodgers took Game 2 to even the series headed to Los Angeles.
+In Game 3, despite an early blunder in which he surrendered a three-run homer to Dusty Baker in the bottom of the third, Yankee-starter Mike Torrez pitched a seven-hit complete game as the Yankees regained the series lead.
+Ron Guidry pitched yet another complete game for the Yankees as they took Game 4 to go up 3–1 in the series.
+In Game 5, Don Sutton threw the fourth straight complete game of the World Series as the Dodgers blew out the Yankees to send the series back to the Bronx.
+In Game 6, Torrez earned his second complete game victory as the Yankees prevailed by four runs, capped off by a solo home run from Reggie Jackson in the bottom of the eighth which sealed the title for New York.

-The Dodgers and Yankees would meet each other again the next year, and in 1981, with the Yankees winning the former and the Dodgers winning the latter.
+The Dodgers and Yankees would meet each other again the next year, in 1981, and 2024, with the Yankees winning the former and the Dodgers winning the latter two.

+Broadcasting

+NBC televised both LCS nationally in the United States.
+Each team's local broadcaster also televised coverage of LCS games.
+ABC aired the World Series.